Skip to content

 GraphQL

-A resolver is a struct decorated with #[resolver].
-Each #[resolver] submits its operations to a registry merged into the schema roots at boot — there is no central queries = [...] list.
-Root resolvers (#[query], #[mutation]) and entity-field resolvers (#[field]) live on the same impl block.
+Write a resolver as a struct and decorate it with #[resolver]; its operations register themselves into the schema at boot — there is no central queries = [...] list to keep in sync.
+Root resolvers (#[query], #[mutation]) and entity-field resolvers (#[field_resolver]) live on the same impl block.
+The schema composes itself from a link-time registry, the playground self-mounts in dev, and the SDL is committed.

 src/greeting/resolver.rs